pslusarz/articles/_posts/2023-12-22-compare-ocr-tesseract-gpt4-nara-rolls.md

 | 0053 | completely mistranslates "zweier Kocher beendet" as "wieder beschädigt worden" <br> "kurtzfristigen Termin" hallucinated to "fortlaufenden Vorräte" <br> misidentifies location Glowno as Glomun <br> Haute as Hute multiple times | multiple misidentification of "GG" - General Gouvernment as "66" <br> phantom empty lines|
 | 0129 | refused to translate due to personally identifiable info | struggles when stamps and non-linear text present|

-Seeing how both GPT4 and Tesseract were struggling with 0053, I decided to try and include Tesseract extracted text into the GPT4 prompt, and that resulted in a transcription with only 4 errors!
+Seeing how both GPT4 and Tesseract were struggling with 0053, and that neither was going to be acceptable for this project by itself, I decided to try and include Tesseract extracted text into the GPT4 prompt, and that resulted in a transcription with only 4 errors!
 The total cost for the 25 pages increased to 0.79 USD.

 Error counts